Dushyant029/daveApp/README.md

 # Features 🔌

 - Authentication
-- Add an number of tracks
+- Display diagnostics
-- Fetch Track details anytime which are saved
+- Fetch Track details
-- Record distance by Start and Stop feature.
+- Allowing users to track the Bot's pick-up and drop-off position

 # Technologies used 🛠️